Dr. Julie Varughese

 - Short-term medical missions – improving impact and sustainability

-Julie is board certified in infectious disease, internal medicine and pediatrics.
-She was previously a Clinical Infectious Disease Attending at Norwalk Medical Group and Norwalk Hospital in Connecticut, and worked in Norwalk Community Health Center’s HIV clinic.
-Julie also participated in medical missions to India and South Africa, researched breastfeeding practices and infant health in Ecuador, and worked in primary care and school-based health education in Guatemala prior to joining AmeriCares.
+Since joining Americares in 2015, Dr. Varughese has traveled to Cambodia, El Salvador, Haiti, India and Tanzania to implement life-changing health programs and deliver quality medicine and medical supplies.
+Previously, Dr. Varughese served as a clinical infectious disease attending at Norwalk Medical Group and Norwalk Hospital in Connecticut and worked in Norwalk Community Health Center’s HIV clinic.
+Dr. Varughese has participated in medical missions to India and South Africa, researched breastfeeding practices and infant health in Ecuador and worked in primary care and school-based health education in Guatemala.